notepad-plus-plus/notepad-plus-plus/CONTRIBUTING.md

 ### Guidelines for pull requests

 1. Respect Notepad++ coding style.
 2. Create a new branch for each PR.
-3. Make single commit per PR.
+3. Make single commit per PR if your PR about only one feature.
 4. Make your modification compact - don't reformat source code in your request.
 It makes code review more difficult.
 5. PR of reformatting (changing of ws/TAB, line endings or coding style) of source code won't be accepted.
 Use issue trackers for your request instead.
+6. Typo fixing and code refactoring won't be accepted - please create issues to request the changing.

 In short: The easier the code review is, the better the chance your pull request will get accepted.